treemoons/NodeJs-Chat/readme.md

 - file ```"./myNodeTest/data"``` is sqlite3 for test

->regular the formate of  data
+>regular the format of  data
 ```ts
 let sigleChat= {
     applyuser: string,